redpesk-core/afb-app-manager/docs/overview.md

 using audit features and by managing logs and alerts.

-The application framework manages the applications: installing, uninstalling, starting, stopping, listing ...
+The application framework manages the applications: installing, uninstalling, starting, pausing, listing ...

 The application framework uses the security model/framework to ensure the security and the privacy of the applications that